richterscale/data_project_repo/README.md

 ## Output
 * A dataframe “melt_data” which provides rows per variable per observation
-* An aggregate file “meandata.txt” of the means of each variable by activity by subject
+* An aggregate file “meandata.txt” of the means of each variable by activity by subject, written to the working directory

 ## Script outline
 1. Read the features file to get a list of features (i.e. variable column names).